Chityal, Nalgonda district

 Chityal is a municipality in Nalgonda district of the Indian state of Telangana.
 It is located in Chityal mandal of Nalgonda division.
+74 km from Hyderabad.

 Geography

 Chityal is located at 17.2333°N 79.1333°E. It has an average elevation of 304 metres (1000 ft).

 It is around 72 km from Hyderabad, 28 km from Nalgonda.

 History

 In Kakatiya Dynasty, Chityala named Chittala Sangyapuram.
 The details of this are available in Gram Panchayat Office.
 In 1984, for laying railway track the inscription pillar found along with 800-year-old Anjaneya Swami Temple.